Spout Springs Ski Resort is permanently closed.

 Spout Springs Ski Resort Location

 Spout Springs Ski Resort is located in the state of Oregon, USA.
-This ski area is nearby the town of Weston, OR.
+This ski area is nearest the town of Weston, OR.

 Weston, OR 97886 USA